amzn/smoke-framework/Example/README.md

 In this example, there are a few files which are abstracted from test cases in `Smoke-framework`.

-* `main` sets up the `post` call and it will start service
+* `main` sets up the `post` API and starts service
 * `ExampleInput` defines input data structure
 * `ExampleError` defines errors
 * `ExampleOutput` defines output structure

 ### Run

-Type `swift run SmokeAPI` in terminal, it will run main file and start service.
+Type `swift run SmokeAPI` in terminal to run main file and start service.

 ### Test